-- 3.4.2 Companies have reported block and road specific ground rule deviations. - 3.4.3 If a CA was completed, the FHP shall undergo a full Alberta referral and review to ensure the direction in the CA has been implemented. - 3.4.4 All FHPs submitted by operators who harvest more than 30,000 m each year from Crown land, must be validated by a RFP.
+- 3.4.2 Companies have reported block and road specific ground rule deviations. - 3.4.3 If a CA was completed, the FHP shall undergo a full Alberta referral and review to ensure the direction in the CA has been implemented. - 3.4.4 All FHPs submitted by operators who harvest more than 30,000 m3 each year from Crown land, must be validated by a RFP.
 Validation means that, the OGRs were followed, the SHS was followed or variances identified, and all affected operators have agreed to the design.
-(See section 5.1.1) - 3.4.5 Other forest operators affected by the FHP must agree, in writing, with the FHP before it will be approved.
-Where agreement can't be reached see section 5.1.1. - 3.4.6 Maps shall accurately show the following information: - a) The approved forest inventory at an appropriate scale, - b) Laid-out harvest areas overlying the original SHS polygons and the proposed variance to the SHS, and where possible harvest areas of other operators, - c) Compartment boundary including all SHS polygons, - d) All existing roads used to access forest operations, - e) All applicable laid out Class 1 3 roads and corresponding watercourse crossings and structures,
+(See section 5.1.1) - 3.4.5 Maps shall accurately show the following information at an appropriate scale: - a) The approved forest inventory; - b) Laid-out harvest areas overlying the original SHS polygons and the proposed variance to the SHS, and where possible harvest areas of other operators; - c) Compartment boundary including all SHS polygons; - d) All existing roads used to access forest operations; - e) All applicable laid out Class 1 3 roads and corresponding watercourse crossings and structures; - f) All class 4 inter harvest area roads and proposed associated watercourse crossings shall be laid out and shown, (crossings on ephemeral watercourses don't need to be shown);